-To hear Bob speak is an unforgettable experience.
-As he warms to his subject, he thunders forth with the ire and fire of an Old Testament prophet as he warns heads of corporations to lead or get out of the way before they destroy their organizations.
-I have viewed firsthand men and women in areas of leadership who have no business leading.
-Today is the day to look into your corporations and organizations and ask if those who are in the leadership have earned the trust and respect to lead.”
-In his book The Power of Layered Leadership he continues: “. . . there seems to be a leadership crisis as those in charge of seemingly successful companies commit financial suicide by initiating programs and policies that put egos ahead of common sense.”
+Bob is among the best motivational speakers in Houston because of his passion and conviction.
+Furthermore, Bob is not afraid to call out corporate leaders for their shortcomings on his quest for company culture development.
+As he warms to his subject, he thunders forth as he warns heads of corporations to lead or get out of the way before they destroy their organizations.
+Bob believes that today is the day to look into your corporations and organizations and ask if those who are in the leadership have earned the trust and respect to lead.
+This is where culture training comes in.
+In his book The Power of Layered Leadership he states, “. . . there seems to be a leadership crisis as those in charge of seemingly successful companies commit financial suicide by initiating programs and policies that put egos ahead of common sense.”
 And “It is no longer shocking how often leaders shoot themselves in the foot—but it is amazing how fast they reload the gun and do it again!”

-Bob was born in the tiny community of Hominy, Oklahoma, near Tulsa.
-In the 2000 census, one out of every five families in Hominy was below the poverty line.
-In 1945 the numbers were probably worse, if anyone even knew what a poverty line was back then.
+Bob was born in the tiny community of Hominy, Oklahoma, near Tulsa, where one out of every five families lives below the poverty line, according to the 2010 census.
+In 1945 the numbers were probably worse.
 In any event, Bob grew up poor.
-No, really poor.
-Their family of five shared one bedroom in a 400 square foot home.
+Really poor.
+His family of five shared one bedroom in a 400 square foot home.
 Bob still likes to joke that they had to go outside just to change their mind.

-Bob likes to say he joined the Navy Reserves because his family was so poor his Dad couldn’t afford a Boy Scout uniform for him.
+Bob says he joined the Navy Reserves because his family was so poor his Dad couldn’t afford a Boy Scout uniform for him.
 Scripted to be a machine gunner headed for Vietnam, Bob was pulled out of line and sent to Bainbridge, MD for six months training as a Communications Technician.
-He was stationed on a base in Germany remarkable mostly for its huge antenna fields, where he intercepted and listened to voice traffic of the enemy.
+Stationed on a base in Germany remarkable mostly for its huge antenna fields, he intercepted and listened to voice traffic of the enemy.
 Bob, the football linebacker, high school jock, dragster, and neighborhood tough guy, had become a spy.

-For two years Bob was paid to listen to people.
+For two years, Bob was paid to listen to people.
 Bob was competitive even then, and it was him against the bad guys.
-It was a battle of wits; the enemy trying to lose Bob, and Bob determined to stay on their trail.
-The challenge was always to determine what was real and what wasn’t; what was relevant and what wasn’t.
 Bob was trained to listen intently and evaluate; he listened for consistency in messages; he learned to know strangers by their rhythms on the other end.
 He even listened to pauses, which sometimes indicated mistakes.
 As with so many of us at that tender age, how could he possibly know that he was getting his first glimpse at his life’s work?
 With a top secret cryptographic security clearance, equipped with a headset that wasn’t connected to a video game but could conceivably impact the course of world events, Bob learned to listen, and he learned to respond rather than react.
 He also learned that your comments are never really “off the record”, and that nothing could be withdrawn once it had passed human lips.
 He learned the value of being cautious; the value of “being slow to speak”.

-Knowing only that he wasn’t a career guy, Bob didn’t reenlist.
-With his security clearance he obtained a job with North American Rockwell.
+These crucial lessons set Bob on the path to leadership training.
+With his security clearance, he obtained a job with North American Rockwell.
 With his new steel-toed boots and high dollar paycheck, he thought he had hit a home run.
 When he learned his job actually consisted of sanding Hound Dog missiles, he quit within two weeks.
 He didn’t know where his future was, but this wasn’t it.
 The same with his job at Sears as a fork lift operator.
-When he had ruined enough merchandise, they moved him to a delivery truck, and from there he moved himself out the door.
+When he ruined enough merchandise, they moved him to a delivery truck, and from there he moved himself out the door.

 Meanwhile there were bills to pay.
 Kay groomed poodles to help out.
 The windows in the Nash Rambler leaked badly when it rained.
 Bob got a job selling typewriters.
 It was the early 70s.
 He learned about magnetic strip cards, the earliest precursors of the computer.
 These cards were used by banks to tally amounts of car loans.
 Bob created some 62 new programs using these magnetic strip cards and then sold them to automobile dealers and to 121 banking institutions in the states of Oklahoma and Texas.
 Bob’s company made a lot of money, and Bob bought his way into a position of considerable equity.
 There he learned another of life’s unpleasant lessons: success breeds envy.
 There was a blow-up, and Bob sold out and moved on.
 Years later Bob phrased it this way: “When you punish the producer, production will stop.”